darhonbek/resume_templates/README.md

 ### Mentorship

 - Mentored \<X> junior engineers.
-> Mentored 2 junior engineers.
+> Mentored 2 Junior Engineers (L3) and helped them grow to Middle Engineers (L4) in 11 months.

 - Trained \<X> people to \<LIST OF TECHNOLOGIES>.
 > Trained over 500 children aged between 9-16 to computer programming, game development, basics of algorithms, and data structures using Scratch, Minecraft, and C++.